 The overall form of balanced kukri is quite similar to Angkhola kukri but the tip of balanced Kukri with the channel is fashioned differently.
 It is also popular as Budhune kukri.
 Owing to the fact that it is one of the oldest Kukri knives in Nepal, Famous Gurkha Khukuri House takes utmost care in determining that the balanced Kukri is of amazing finish and utility.
 It can be helpful in all forms of manual work as it is extremely durable and comfortable to use.

-It features high-grade Carbon Steel, Water Buffalo Leather for Scabbard(outside), beautiful rosewood as handle, pinewood for the scabbard (inside), Laha (traditional Glue) as the binder.
+It features high-grade Carbon Steel, Water Buffalo Leather for Scabbard(outside), beautiful rosewood as a handle, pinewood for the scabbard (inside), Laha (traditional Glue) as the binder.